huhx0015/SSBB3DMV/README.md

 ## Description

-This is a 3D model viewer which loaded and rendered (in real-time) 3D model stages and characters from the Super Smash Bros.
+This is a 3D model viewer which loads and renders (in real-time) 3D model stages and characters from the Super Smash Bros.
 Brawl game.
 It was developed as a fan project and as a way to learn more about the XNA framework.
 The viewer allowed for free-style camera controls, with the ability to fly in and around stage and character models.
 A simple UI was also programmed, in which users could change the background stage, enable music/sound effects, and a toggle to